microsoft/hlsl-specs/proposals/0027-shader-execution-reordering.md

 // reorder for hit coherence as it is coherent enough. ray = GeneratePrimaryRay();
 hit = HitObject::TraceRay( ... );
-// NOTE: Although ReorderThread is not explicitly invoked here,
+// NOTE: Although TryReorderThread is not explicitly invoked here,
 // reordering can still occur at any reorder point based on
 // driver-specific decisions.
 RayDesc shadowRay = SampleShadow( hit );